-Category CBDC Stablecoin Non-backed Digital Currency Issued by Sovereign government central bank or Private entity Private entity Underlying Rights of Digital Currencies' Owners Direct claim on central bank Depends on the design of stablecoins.
+Category CBDC Stablecoin Traditional Cryptocurrency Issued by Sovereign government or central bank Private entity Private entity Underlying Rights of Digital Currencies' Owners Direct claim on central bank Depends on the design of stablecoins.
 There may be no direct claim against an issuer or redemption right against the reserve asset.
-No direct claim against an issuer Price Volatility Low Less volatile than non-backed digital currency High Elements of Anonymity Transactions can be designed to be completely anonymous, pseudonymous or protected via authentication process.
+No direct claim against an issuer Price Volatility Low Less volatile than traditional cryptocurrency High Elements of anonymity Transactions can be designed to be completely anonymous, pseudonymous or protected via authentication process.
 However, identity of issuing government is clear.
 Majority are pseudonymous by default while some are anonymous i.e. privacy coins.
 Majority are pseudonymous by default while some are anonymous i.e. privacy coins.
-Sovereign and Sanction Related Risks A country may face bankruptcy or sanction resulting in loss of public confidence on the CBDC.
+Sovereign Risk A country may face bankruptcy or sanction resulting in loss of public confidence on the CBDC.
 The issuer may be originating from a sanctioned country.
 The issuer may be originating from a sanctioned country.
 Legal, Regulatory and Governance Risks Yes Yes Yes

-Category CBDC Stablecoin Non-backed Digital Currency Liquidity Risk No Yes Yes Credit Risk No Yes Yes Market Risk Similar to fiat currency the CBDC represents Concentration risk Digital run risk which may be triggered by confidence shock Speculation Concentration risk Digital run risk which may be triggered by confidence shock Technological and Cybersecurity Risks Yes Yes Yes Potential Illicit Finance Risk Yes, including ML, TF and PF risks Yes, including ML, TF and PF risks Yes, including ML, TF and PF risks Overall Risk Profiling Low Risk Medium Low to High Risk High Risk
+Category CBDC Stablecoin Traditional Cryptocurrency Liquidity Risk No Yes Yes Credit Risk No Yes Yes Market Risk Similar to fiat currency the CBDC represents Concentration risk Digital run risk which may be triggered by confidence shock Speculation Concentration risk Digital run risk which may be triggered by confidence shock Technological and Cybersecurity Risks Yes Yes Yes Potential Illicit Finance Risks Yes, greater ML, TF and PF risks than cash Yes, including ML, TF and PF risks Yes, including ML, TF and PF risks Overall Risk Profiling Low Risk Medium to High Risk High Risk